Boolevad/Final-Project/README.md

     - If the activity container is empty the plus button is disabled
     - If the activity container is not empty, the plus button is enabled.
 By pressing it, it adds a new activity while enabling the start/pause and reset buttons
     - If being pressed again, it clears the activity input and resets the plus button state

+Also, event listeners were added to handle button clicks for starting, pausing, and resetting the timer, as well as managing the activity input and state.